samyrh/Vinci-Axians/README.md

+---

-**Vinci App 🚀**
+# **Vinci App 🚀**

 **Overview:**
-Vinci App is an advanced web application developed during my internship at Vinci, under the guidance of Axians.
+Vinci App is a modern web application developed during my internship at Vinci, under the guidance of Axians.
 It is designed to streamline the management of material stocks through two distinct user interfaces: Admin and User.
-The application leverages modern technologies and best practices to provide a robust and secure platform for inventory management.
+The application combines a powerful back-end with a dynamic front-end to provide a comprehensive solution for inventory management.

 **Features 🎨**